1KA Online Probability Panel

 In case of interest, the 1KA Panel infrastructure can also be used to conduct a survey based on a new probability sample, i.e. outside the 1KA Panel, or in the context of a new recruitment wave where participation is particularly high.
 This is especially applicable considering that probability samples of the general population are nowadays predominantly conducted online.

-The Mission of the 1KA Panel
+Advantages of 1KA Panel

 The 1KA Panel is based on probability sampling and has the following advantages compared to probability samples using traditional survey methods (postal, face-to-face and telephone surveys):